SonAlexLe/viral-tweets/README.md

 ## Contributors

-Agile and flexible development process.
+We had an agile and flexible development process.

 * Matthew (@Mallonbacka): continuous and fault-tolerant data scraping.